spiltbeans/NotTDBot/README.md

 # NotTDBot
- this is not the td bot
+ this is not the td bot for Carleton University Debate Society